KaterHub-Inc/KaterHub/README.md

 </div>
 <div align="center">
   <h2>Premium</h2>
-  <h3>Remember you can only use those commands on players that executed our script in your lobby/game!</h3>
+  <h3>Remember you can only use those commands on players that have executed our script in the same instance as you!</h3>
   <h2> </h2>
 </div>